 If you make this or any of my recipes, I'd love to see your results!
 Just snap a photo and hashtag it #DeepSouthDish on social media or tag me @deepsouthdish on Instagram!

 Recipe: Classic Southern Pinto Beans©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 2 hours | Yield: About 4 to 6 servings

 - 1 tablespoon of bacon drippings or butter

 - Salt, black pepper and Cajun seasoning, to taste, as needed

 Rinse, drain and pick through beans for stones or debris.
 Soak overnight covered with 8 cups of water, or use the quick cook method below.
 Drain, rinse and return to the pot.
 Cover with 8 cups of fresh water.
 Add the salt pork, onion and cayenne; bring to a boil.
 Reduce to simmer, and cook uncovered for 1-1/2 to 2 hours, or until thickened and creamy.
 Do not allow to boil.

 Stir in the bacon fat or butter, taste and season as needed with salt, pepper and Cajun seasoning.
-Serve as is, or over hot, steamed rice, with pickled onions and cornbread, corn muffins or cornmeal hoecakes on the side.
+Serve as is, or over hot, steamed rice, with raw or pickled onions and cornbread, corn muffins or cornmeal hoecakes on the side.